Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 \begin{theorem} Given $\sigma\in \Ckm{1}{1}$, the problem \eqref{eq:Saint_Venant_Problem} admits a solution if and only if

-The solution is unique modulo $\ker(\dBianchi)$. \end{theorem}
+The solution is unique modulo $\mathscr{K}^{0}_{\NN}(g)$. \end{theorem}

 As in the Hessian complex, the classical theorem for simply-connected Euclidean domains together with the uniqueness of the complex imply that $\bHg=\Hg$ and $\ker(\Hg,\delta_{g},\PnD_{g})=\{0\}$, consistent with the classical compatibility condition discussed in \eqref{eq:curlcurlIntro}.
-We also remark that the space $\ker(\dBianchi)$ is the kernel of the Killing operator, which is known to be generically trivial on a closed manifold (cf.~\cite{Ebi70}).
+As for the zero cohomology, the kernel of the Killing operator $\ker(\dBianchi)=\ker(\Def)$ is known to be generically trivial on a closed manifold (cf.~\cite{Ebi70}).